 9. Invest in Your Education

 Most people assume that education isn’t needed to start a business.
-But that’s far from the truth!
+But that isn't always true!

-Let’s say you want to open a beauty salon.
+Let’s say you want to open a beauty salon, for instance.
 To truly understand the business, you’ll need a cosmetology certification as a bare minimum.
-Some knowledge in business would also be advantageous to help you manage the books and run the entire organisation.
+Some knowledge in business would also be advantageous to help you manage the books and run the entire organisation; make sure you research what courses are available, so that you possess the right qualifications to boost your credibility.

 10. Create a Company Culture